Get started

 When selecting the ‘balanced scorecard’ of metrics around which to align (which we call ‘North Star’ metrics), it is helpful to think about answering two critical questions related to efficient value delivery:

-1. Is our technology team focused on our highest priority/value-creating initiatives? i.e. is it aligned to our strategic goals/roadmap?
+1. Is our technology team focused on our highest priority/value-creating initiatives? i.e. is it aligned with our strategic goals/roadmap?

 2. And if so, is our technology team delivering as efficiently as possible?